 Volunteering in Eastern Europe?
-Or just headed to Poland for a rad week of vacationing?
+Or just headed to Poland for a vacation?
 Either way, it would be very helpful to know at least a few phrases in the local language.

 There are quite a few reasons why people travel to Poland — some of the world’s most iconic cities and historical hotspots call this country home, plus it’s insanely photogenic.

-You can easily spend a full day exploring the city of Warsaw (don’t forget to soak up all the history while traveling there) or you can choose to spend your time parading around countless castles.
-Or, you may want to take a day trip to these impressive salt mines, or head to the countryside and get a glimpse into what local life looks like …. but you might only be coming to Poland to tour one of the most well-known concentration camps: Auschwitz-Birkenau.
+You can easily spend a full day exploring the city of Warsaw (don’t forget to soak up all the history while traveling there) or you can choose to spend your time parading around countless castles there.
+Or perhaps, you're into heading to the countryside and get a glimpse into what local life looks like …. but you might only be coming to Poland to tour one of the most well-known concentration camps: Auschwitz-Birkenau.

 In a nutshell, Poland will keep you very busy!